Search Docs by Keyword

 module restore <collection-name>

-For the most robust listing of modules, please use:
+For the most robust listing of modules, use module avail, module spider, and module overview.

 Loading a Module May Reveal More Modules

-is used here to demonstrate how you can see the change in available modules when loading modules that unlock a dependency and make other modules available.
+module avail is used here to demonstrate how you can see the change in available modules when loading modules that unlock a dependency and make other modules available — this is Lmod’s hierarchy.
+When no modules are loaded, module avail lists module in /n/sw/helmod-rocky8/modulefiles/Core:

 Module Naming and Versioning

-You can load specific versions by supplying the full module name (example: module load matlab/R2017a-fasrc02
+You can load specific versions by supplying the full module name.
+Example:

-) or let the module system automatically load the latest version (example: module load matlab
+Or let the module system automatically load the latest version, for example:

 It is strongly recommended to load modules specifying name and specific version.
 This way you are protected in case the default version changes.